Overview of Kansas Taxes

 County appraisers are only required to visit every property in their county once every six years.
 The rest of the time they appraise based on general market data.
-Appraisals aren’t always perfect.
-It’s a good idea to keep an eye out for your annual notice of value, which is sent out by March 1st.
+This means appraisals aren’t always perfect.
+It’s a good idea to keep an eye out for your annual “notice of value,” which you should receive by March 1.
 If you believe your home has been over-appraised, you can talk to your county appraiser or you have 30 days to file an official appeal.

-Your appraised value is the basis for your property taxes but local rates apply to a different number: assessed value.
+Your appraised value is the basis for your property taxes but actual tax rates apply to a different number: assessed value.
 Kansas has a statewide assessment percentage of 11.5%.
-This means that assessed value is equal to 11.5% of appraised value.
-This number is only used for determining property taxes and otherwise does not have any application.
+This means that assessed value, the value on which you pay taxes, is equal to 11.5% of your home’s appraised value.

-If you are looking into buying a home in Kansas or are interested in refinancing a property there, check out our Kansas mortgage guide for important information about mortgage rates and the types of loans you’ll be considering when getting a home loan in the Sunflower State
+If you're looking into buying a home in Kansas or are interested in refinancing a property there, check out our Kansas mortgage guide for important information about mortgage rates and the types of loans you’ll be considering when getting a home loan in the Sunflower State.

 Kansas Property Tax Rates

 Kansas tax rates are described in terms of mill levies.
 A mill levy is equal to $1 of taxes for every $1,000 in assessed value.
 So, if your assessed value is $50,000 and you have a mill levy of 30, your real estate taxes will total $1,500.